jenstornell/kirby-seo/docs/CONTROLLERS.md

 };
 ```

 The above can be a template controller or a site controller.
-They have exactly the same parameters
+They have exactly the same parameters.

 ## Controllers in the panel